rhmaxdotorg/pulsechain-validator/README.md

 Just some nice-to-haves if you're using the AWS Cloud for your validator server.

 # Client Update Script
-It stops the client services, pulls updates from Gitlab, rebuilds the clients and starts the services back again.
+It pulls updates from Gitlab, rebuilds the clients and restarts the services back again.
 Only supports Geth and Lighthouse.

 **Important Notice**
 If you used the setup script and **you made a new validator within the first 6-7 weeks of PulseChain, prior to early July 2023, the update script will not work for your server.** It requires either a *quick rebuild* of the validator with new changes in the setup script OR git environment update before it can properly upgrade the clients.
 See this [post](https://github.com/rhmaxdotorg/pulsechain-validator/issues/22#issuecomment-1619364208) which has the guidance for going through the process.

+**Update:** If you would like to backup/restore the current clients as a safety measure, see the section below **Backup clients helper** before running the update script

 Running the script is as simple as `./update-client.sh`.
 If you get a message to modify the script to make sure you understand the process, because **the validator will be offline for likely 1 hour while the updates are taking place**, make sure you understand and are OK with that.
 This is just a precaution to make sure you understand what you're doing before running the script.
 If all is good, you can do the following.